ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Related Works

 \section{Related Works}

 \paragraph{Token Eviction.} To reduce memory footprint, eviction-based strategies keep a fixed size of KV cache to store the critical token KV pairs and discard unnecessary tokens.
 StreamingLLM \citep{xiao2023efficient} addresses the limitations of window attention by retaining attention sinks and recent KV pairs.
 H$_2$O \citep{zhang2024h2o} introduces a low-cost eviction policy, updating the KV cache based on cumulative attention scores.
-LESS \citep{dong2024get} accumulates evicted token information by a constant-sized low-rank cache, which allows partial access to previously evicted information, along with tokens maintained by a sparse policy.
+LESS \citep{dong2024get} accumulates evicted token information by a constant-sized low-rank cache, which allows partial access to evicted information, along with tokens maintained by a sparse policy.
 SnapKV \citep{li2024snapkv} uses the local window of prompts to select important tokens for future generations.
-However, they suffer from performance degradation and information loss since the evicted tokens will never be recovered. \paragraph{Dynamic Sparse Attention.} This line of work retains all KV cache but performs dynamic sparse attention within selected KV pairs to reduce inference latency.
-SparQ \citep{ribar2023sparq} uses the norm of the query to decide an important subset of the key cache's channels to calculate a metric to select relevant tokens.
-Quest \citep{tang2024quest} segments tokens into pages and selects pages by approximating the highest attention within each page.
-Loki \citep{singhania2024loki} performs principal component analysis on the key cache using a calibration dataset, selecting tokens based on attention scores computed in low-dimensional space.
-TriForce \citep{sun2024triforce} combines sparse attention with speculative decoding \citep{leviathan2023fast} for lossless acceleration.
-InfiniGen \citep{lee-osdi24} offloads all KV cache to the CPU and prefetches essential entries during decoding. \paragraph{Quantization.} Several methods have been introduced to optimize KV cache quantization \citep{hooper2024kvquant, yue2024wkvquant, xiao2023smoothquant}, reducing memory consumption while retaining accuracy.
-KIVI \citep{liu2024kivi} applies different quantization strategies for keys and values, quantizing the keys per-channel and the values per-token to 2-bit.
-Palu \citep{chang2024palu} decomposes KV weight matrices offline, caching low-rank KV projections to achieve a higher compression rate.
-Quantization methods reduce the KV cache bit width, which is orthogonal to our approach.
+However, they suffer from performance degradation and information loss since the evicted tokens will never be recovered.